fru-io/handbook/docs/project-management/scrum.md

 Agenda:

-- 9:00 - 9:15: Daily Standup on Zoom
+- 9:00 - 9:30: Standup on Zoom
-  - Each participant gives a daily 3-question standup:
+  - Each participant can raise immediate priorities:
-    - What have I completed since the last meeting?
-    - What do I plan to complete by the next meeting?
-    - What is blocking me?
+    - What Is Top-of-Mind?
-- 9:15 - 9:30: Breakout.
-  - Open discussion on sprint / OKR planning, sales opportunities, events, and product decisions flagged by engineering.
+  - This is open, round-table discussion on sprint / OKR planning, sales opportunities, events, and product decisions flagged by engineering.
   - Business rule: decisions are documented in relevant Github or Asana issue.

 **9:30 am - 10:00 AM MST: Daily Engineering Standup**